 The American Animal Hospital Association recommends that dental procedures are performed under anesthesia, your veterinarian will be sure to conduct a thorough physical examination and perform blood work prior to the procedure to ensure that your dog’s liver and kidneys can adequately process anesthetic agents.
 If the blood work is good, and any other diagnostics are normal, then your pet will be ready for a dental cleaning.
 The process usually entails the placement of an IV (intravenous) catheter, IV fluids, a preanesthetic dose to help your animal relax, and then the induction period when your pet is placed under anesthesia.
 Just as with humans undergoing general anesthesia, your veterinarian will closely monitor vital signs such as blood pressure, oxygen saturation, heart function, body temperature, and other cardio-respiratory values.
 Your veterinarian will conduct a thorough oral exam, just as a human dentist would, and evaluate the dental radiographs.
 After the procedure, your pet will be placed in recovery where post-procedure vitals are monitored.
 Most dental cleanings are same day procedures which means you drop your cat or dog off in the morning and pick up later in the day once they are fully recovered from anesthesia.

 Regular exams with your veterinarian are crucial in keeping your cat and dog healthy and happy, and this includes regular dental exams and cleanings as well.
-If you have any questions about dental procedures and your pet, consult your veterinarian.
+If you have any questions about dental procedures and your pet, give us a call at (954) 565-1896.